360Appz/Data-Science-Machine-Learning/Monterey/README.md

 ![](https://github.com/360Appz/Data-Science-Machine-Learning/blob/main/Monterey/Images/3%20resuze.png) <br> On a nonthly basis, temperatures are higher in January, lowest in July, and increases progressively as the year ends { padding-top:5px }

 # Conclusion
 From the results, activities requiring moderate temperatures should be planned towards the year end.
 The moderate temperatures increases could also signify the coming of summer.
-The temperatures could be more suited to humans rather than colder weather.
+The temperatures would be more suited to humans rather than colder weather.

 It is important to note that year on year, temperatures are rising.
 From an institutional/ government perspective, these are problems arising from global warming.
 Higher temperatures cause sea level rises which affects coastal areas more significantly.
 Hence, action should be taken to combat rising temperatures